 It was a busy day in Bond Street.
 Shoppers bundled up against the cold in heavy topcoats and cloaks hurried up one side and down the other.
 Their arms were laden with parcels, their puffs of breath visible in the frosty December air.
 Carriages and cabs rattled by them through the mud.
-Drivers jockeyed for position amid the heavy midday traffic that clogged the rain-sodden center of the street.
+Drivers jockeyed for position amid the heavy afternoon traffic that clogged the center of the street.
 Pedestrians crossed at their peril.

 But the thin little dog exercised no caution.

 He flew straight into the path of an oncoming conveyance, seemingly set on catching the wheels of a passing carriage and four.

 A jolt of alarm spurred Charles into action.
 He surged into the street, narrowly avoiding being flattened by a coach himself.
 Vehicles veered around him.
 The muck from the flying hooves of the horses spattered his greatcoat

 Charles didn’t stop to apologize.
 The pup was on the move and Charles along with him.

 He had many flaws, undeniably, but no one had ever accused him of failing to be a man of action.
 It was what he’d chiefly been known for during his time away.
 Eight years altogether, spent serving in Her Majesty’s Navy.
 Always the first into the fray, no matter the risk to life and limb.

 It was a quality he’d hoped to put behind him now he was finally back in England.
 He’d had enough of swashbuckling adventure.
 He was ready to settle down to a quiet, uneventful life.